techwithpetra/100DOC_Journal/Day 1/Day1.md

 Alternatively you can use HTTPS, this will prompt for a username/ password (PAT) to store them per repository

 `git config credential.helper store`

+Also learnt that what the terminal stores your git credentials differs from what VS code stores.
+You must intentionally align them else you will be signed in as one account in vs code source control and another in the terminal.
+This is what happened to me i couldn't push to the repo on vs code but could on the terminal.